Yandex Cloud

 • How to enable collection sharding

-When sharding a Yandex StoreDoc cluster, the following service hosts are automatically created, billed separately from the main DBMS hosts:
+When sharding a Yandex StoreDoc cluster, the system automatically creates auxiliary hosts that are billed separately from your main database hosts:

 • or MONGOINFRA